 Seeing what is currently possible, and what has been achieved already, works as a source of inspiration, as well as a motivation boost.
 NZEBs are not only a dream but a demonstrated reality.

 Let’s discover some successful examples of international implementations:

-Located at Graz, the second largest city of Austria, this is a complex built to meet the standards of passive house, with the main goal of having common spaces in central locations, as well as several open areas.
+Located in Graz, the second largest city in Austria, this is a complex built to meet the standards of a passive house, with the main goal of having common spaces in central locations, as well as several open areas.